TheRealRWJ/TheFamilyPlanner/README.md

 ## Description
 A monitor displaying a dashboard showing I.e. the family schedule
-Privacy driven content using your own Nextcloud instance in stead of something like Google Scraping pages with i.e. Beautifulsoup in stead of using APIs and online accounts
+Privacy driven content using your own Nextcloud instance instead of something like Google
+Scraping pages with i.e. Beautifulsoup instead of using APIs and online accounts

 ## Requirements